 - day trips to the hill towns of Caprarola, Ostia Antica, Tivoli, Tuscania and Viterbo

-- 2- or 3-day excursions to such cities as Lisbon, Milan, Naples, Sorrento, Berlin, Venice, Trento, and Vienna
+- 2- or 3-day excursions to such cities as Lisbon, Milan, Naples, Berlin, Venice, and others

 Please note that courses with excursions carry a fee to cover travel, accommodation costs, and entrance fees.
 Please refer the Costs section for course fees.
 Excursions are subject to change.

 Temple Rome sponsors organized discussions and events on contemporary issues in Italy.
 The lecture series invites political figures, writers, musicians, journalists, artists, and visiting professors to discuss a wide range of contemporary issues.

 Temple Rome also arranges optional programs each semester that further introduce you to Rome and Italian culture.
 These may include: